 In this semester elective course, students will study the events leading up to and culminating in the massive attempt by Hitler’s Third Reich to eliminate the Jewish race and other “undesirable” groups.

-Grade 12 — American Government & Issues
+Grade 12 — American Government

-Grade 12 — Psychology (elective; semester; alternates each year with The Holocaust)
+Grade 11 and 12 — Psychology (elective; semester; alternates each year with The Holocaust)

 In this semester course, students will learn about the scientific study of mental processes and human behavior in order to better understand themselves and others.

 In this semester course, students will learn the basics of banking including savings, checking, credit cards, and taxes.
 They will also learn the basics of financing including home loans, car loans, and student loans.
 Finally, students will learn the basics of investing including bonds, stocks, annuities, and mutual funds.

 The Foreign Language Curriculum is designed to help our students better communicate in our multilingual world.
 The program emphasizes proficiency in the four basic language skills: Listening, Speaking, Reading, and Writing.

 Grade 9 — Spanish I

 In this course, students are introduced to the Four Basic Language Skills, which are developed throughout the year.
 Students are required to participate orally every day in class, allowing students to improve pronunciation and increase aural comprehension through the use of authentic vocabulary and grammatical structures.
 The class is structured through a thematic approach, introducing ideas and concepts as applicable to everyday situations.

 In this course, students continue to develop and refine the Four Basic Language Skills introduced in Spanish I. A major emphasis is placed on the continued development of vocabulary and grammatical structure.
 Students are also introduced to important elements of Spanish culture.
 The course is structured in thematic units that are rooted in context and used meaningfully.